hpssjellis/maker100-leaders-robotics/PAC.md

 There is some setup work.

-The school needs an appropriate classroom, teacher, IT support, and hardware setup.
+The school needs an appropriate classroom, an existing teacher, IT support, and hardware setup.

 That is why the proposal is deliberately limited to seven students.